standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * Source should be designed for reuse by other users and organizations.
 * Source should be designed to solve a general problem instead of a specific one.
 * Someone in a similar organization facing a similar problem should be able to use your solution.
+* If your context requires deploying to proprietary platforms or using proprietary components, ensure that collaborators can develop, use, test, and deploy without them.

 ## Further reading